phase2/grunt-drupal-tasks/EXTEND.md

-# Extending Drupal Grunt Build and Testing Tasks
+# Extending Grunt Drupal Tasks

-This is a guide for advanced project-specific extensions to Drupal Grunt Build and Testing Tasks and for contributing changes to the core tasks.
+This is a guide for advanced project-specific extensions to Grunt Drupal Tasks and for contributing changes to the core tasks.

 ## Project-specific extensions